 The next morning as we head out of town, we buy the remainder of empanadas from a street vendor.
 They are amazing, still warm and perfectly crunchy.
 As we are winding our way through the mountains, we are so happy we didn’t try to beat the light and rush to Loreto.
 It would’ve been a pretty dangerous drive at night.
 We make several stops along the way Ligui (could be a nice beach but very windy and it backs up to someone’s private property), Puerto Escondido (a protected harbor, yet creepy because no one is around), Juncalito (beautiful, but a high clearance vehicle is required), and Nopolo (a rapidly growing condominium/small town/ golf course development).

 Loreto is a very cute town and we check into our casita at the Iguana Inn and park the car.
-The hotel owner has written up the activities going on at three local gringo bars on a whiteboard and our eyes immediately go to “free tacos at 5.”
+The hotel owner has written up the activities going on at three local gringo bars on a whiteboard and our eyes immediately go to the words “free tacos at 5.”
 We step into Augie’s Bar and Bait Shop to the disappointment of the bartender.
 We order a round of drinks and feel incredibly uncomfortable with this tight knit group we’ve intruded upon.
-When the bartender tells her friends that she’s given us the expensive tequila and they all have a laugh, we head upstairs to a much friendlier atmosphere.
+When the bartender tells her friends in Spanish that she’s given us the expensive tequila and they all have a laugh, we head upstairs to a much friendlier atmosphere.
 There’s also a beautiful view, better drinks, and this is where they serve the (free!) food.

 The next day is New Year’s Eve; we explore the town on foot, have some laundry done, and sit at the beach the rest of the afternoon.
 Our first stop for the evening is Augie’s (again).
 They are serving a free dinner (he actually has great specials every night of the week).
 We head upstairs to a lively crowd (who all have a good 30 years on us) and spend the remainder of the night bar hopping.